knowm/memristor-discovery/src/main/resources/help/Synapse21.md

 With the synapse or group of synapses selected, hit the button.
 It will perform the above manual steps.
 Steps (3) and (4) will be applied a maximum of 50 times before initialization fails.

-View the consol to see results and warnings.
-(Window-->Consol)
+View the console to see results and warnings.
+(Window-->Console)

 ## Connections